mvadassery/CS-220/README.md

 Projects completed in Javascript

 These are all projects made from scratch and completed in Javascript during my course in COMPSCI 220, Programming Methodology.
 These projects were completed on Ocelot.

+JSON.js contains a program that takes in a large dataset of JSON objects, containing dictionaries, arrays, strings, and numbers.
+Using the fluent design pattern, the program returns a data set based on the user's preferences.